UniversalDependencies/docs/_pcm-dep/iobj.md

 udver: '2'
 ---

-The `iobj` relation is used for dative objects of the verb when the verb has more than one object.
+The `iobj` relation is used for dative objects of the verb when the verb already has an object or a complement.
 If there is only one object, it should be labeled [obj]() regardless of its morphological case.

 ~~~ conllu
 # visual-style 3 4 iobj	color:blue